 The Mairico Ultra Sharp Premium shears come equipped with a bottle opener and fish scaler.
 The bottle opener works better than others with this attachment.
 They are dishwasher safe making them easy to clean after each use.
 They also have one of the lower prices on the list, making them a good option if the cost is a deciding factor.

 However, when opening and closing, there is some resistance from the blades scraping past each other, and the handles are hard plastic, making them uncomfortable after more than a few minutes of use.
-They can not come apart quickly, making them hard to rinse effectively, so they do need to be dishwasher to get in the hinge.
+They can not come apart quickly, making them hard to rinse effectively, so they need to be run through the dishwasher to clean effectively.

 Why You Should Trust Us

-Bennett Fisheris our head tester.
-He is a product developer specializing in sun protective clothing and backpacking equipment, but has worked with composites and household items.
+Bennett Fisher is our head tester.
+He is a product developer specializing in sun protective clothing and backpacking equipment but has also focused on human-centered design with composites and household items.
 He has spent the past three years using fabric shears while sewing up prototype apparel and bags, helping him understand the importance of a comfortable pair of sharp shears.
 It is no different in the kitchen or around the house when you need something cut or opened.
 Kitchen shears are convenient and make quick work without getting out a big knife or cutting board, and should cut right through anything, not hurting your hands in the process.

 Analysis and Test Results